pgadmin-org/pgadmin4/docs/en_US/server_deployment.rst

 server mode and then deploying it either behind a webserver running as a reverse proxy, or using the WSGI interface.

+When deployed in server mode, there are two notable differences for users:

+* Users must login before they can use pgAdmin.
+An initial superuser account is created when server mode is initialised, and this user can add additional superusers and non-superusers as required.
+* File storage is restricted to a virtual root directory for each individual user under the directory configured using the ``STORAGE_DIR`` configuration parameter.
+Users do not have access to the complete filesystem of the server.

 The following instructions demonstrate how pgAdmin may be run as a WSGI application under ``Apache HTTPD``, using ``mod_wsgi``, standalone using ``uWSGI`` or ``Gunicorn``, or under ``NGINX`` using using ``uWSGI`` or ``Gunicorn``.